The VoicePrivacy 2020 Challenge: Results and findings: Results

-Figure~\ref{fig:wer-posteval} shows WERs for ASR systems trained on original data ($ASR_\text{eval}$) and anonymized speech data ($ASR_\text{eval}^\text{anon}$).
-WERs for $ASR_\text{eval}^\text{anon}$ (lower, darker bars, (\textbf{a}) are consistently lower than for $ASR_\text{eval}$ (upper, lighter bars, \textbf{o}).
-In some cases, WERs decrease to a level close to that of the original system trained on original data (no-anonymization).
-This finding implies that degradations to utility can be offset simply by retraining using similarly anonymized data.
-It improves substantially the trade-off between privacy and utility; there is potential to protect privacy with only modest impacts upon utility.
+Similarly, Figure~\ref{fig:wer-posteval} compares the WERs obtained by ASR systems trained on anonymized speech data ($ASR_\text{eval}^\text{anon}$) with those obtained by the ASR system trained on original data ($ASR_\text{eval}$).
+The WERs for $ASR_\text{eval}^\text{anon}$ (dark, lower bars, \textbf{a}) are consistently lower than for $ASR_\text{eval}$ (light, upper bars, \textbf{o}).
+In some cases, the WER decreases to a level close to that of $ASR_\text{eval}$ on original data.
+This implies that degradations to utility can be offset simply by retraining using similarly anonymized data.
+This substantially improves the trade-off between privacy and utility; there is potential to protect privacy with only modest impacts upon utility.